Spiders that hear with their legs are 'some of the coolest spiders on the planet'

-Legs would seem to be a pretty useful body part to spiders -- after all, they have eight of them.
-But a recent Cornell University study reveals that a certain kind of spider doesn't just use its legs to move around, but to hear airborne prey -- and turn it into lunch.
+Legs would seem to be pretty useful to spiders -- after all, they have eight of them.
+But a recent Cornell University study reveals that a certain kind of arachnid doesn't just use its legs to move around, but to hear airborne prey -- and turn it into lunch.

 The study, published in the journal Current Biology, makes the spiders sound like Marvel superheroes.
 It confirmed that the spiders use metatarsal sensitivity, or sensors at the tip of the leg, to detect sounds, then trigger a "split-second, ninja-like backflip to strike unsuspecting airborne insects, bag them in a web net, and then dine."